 - 11.2.2 The individual performing the technical review will be a second scientist who is qualified in the area of STR Analysis. - 11.2.3 The second scientist performing the review will initial each page of the data package (and date the first and last page at a minimum). - 11.2.4 Technical and administrative review criteria are outlined on the review checklist (Form 306-BI) and include a review of data, controls, internal size standards, ladders, DNA profiles obtained, and a check for clerical errors. - 11.2.5 The scientist performing the review of outsourced data (when applicable) will document in an appropriate manner, the review of data for compliance with contract technical specifications and that the .cmf file, if present, contains the correct DNA profiles. - 11.2.6 Additionally, a documented administrative review will be performed on CODIS hit confirmation letters containing an offender's personally identifiable information, prior to release.
-The reviewer will date and initial the confirmation letter. - 11.3 TESTIMONY REVIEW
+The reviewer will date and initial the confirmation letter.
+The review will be documented on the Hit Confirmation Checklist (Form 502-BI). - 11.3 TESTIMONY REVIEW